Unit 2: Authorizations

 5.2 Concurrent Review

-When Is Concurrent Review Conducted?
+When is Concurrent Review Conducted?

 Highmark may conduct concurrent review, also known as continued stay review, for any services as determined by Highmark, including, without limitation, all behavioral health services and medical care at hospitals, skilled nursing facilities, long-term acute care facilities, rehabilitation facilities, and any other facilities as noted by Highmark regardless of whether a per diem or DRG facility.